public-law/readability/README.md

-# Determine the grade level of a piece of text
+# Calculate the grade level of a piece of text

 **Easily and accurately calculate a text's readability.**